WHOI-ITP/ITP-MATLAB/README.md

 ### Example - The Basics
 The following example demonstrates how to retrieve all profiles from 2010 in the region bounded by 70 and 80 degrees North, and 170 to 140 degrees West.

 First specify the path to the database file you downloaded.
+This will be used in the `load_itp` function call.
 ```
 path = 'c:/path/to/database.db';
 ```